- Guidelines for Businesses

 We won’t remove a review just because you think it’s unfair, you don’t agree with its content or you think the reviewer should have left you more stars.
 We don’t get involved in disputes about what actually went down between a reviewer and a business.
 Trustpilot is a consumer review platform, not a regulatory authority or a court of law.

-We're a platform that sits between consumers and businesses, so we have to balance competing responsibilities: We want to let everyone tell their story (good or bad), but we're also required to take down words and statements that unjustly cause significant damage to people's reputations.
+We're a platform that sits between consumers and businesses, so we have to balance competing responsibilities: We want to let everyone tell their story (good or bad), but we're also required to take down words and statements that are likely to cause serious harm to someone’s reputation or serious financial loss to a business.
 That’s why you can flag reviews that are defamatory.

 But remember, just because a review is negative, that doesn’t mean it’s defamatory.

 A review is owned by the person who wrote it.
 They can edit or delete their reviews at any time, and can write more than one review if they’ve had more than one experience with your business.
 But they don’t have to update their review if things change — like if you give them a refund.
-Offering a reviewer an incentive to change or delete their review is a big no-no.
+Pressuring a reviewer or offering them an incentive to change or delete their review is a big no-no.

 We don’t moderate reviews, but everyone can flag reviews that breach our guidelines.
 You can use your business account to flag reviews for different reasons (not liking a review is not one of them!) and we only assess a review for the chosen reason.

 If a flagged review breaches our guidelines and the problem can be fixed, the reviewer will be given the opportunity to change it.
 The review might be temporarily hidden during this process.
 If the problem isn’t resolved or it can’t be resolved, then the review will usually stay offline.